HowToDoInJava

-Spring boot loads lots of beans internally to run your application with minimal configuration.
-In this example, we will learn to find out all those spring boot loaded beans and their class type information.
+Spring boot loads lots of beans internally to run the application with minimal configuration.
+In this example, we will learn to find out all those loaded beans by Spring Boot and their class type information.

 Using ApplicationContext to get all loaded beans